ByronBenton/ByronBenton/README.md

 ![image](https://github.com/user-attachments/assets/a8e097e7-7c01-494f-97f2-9729106dc0e5)

-**Product Prototypes**
+**Product Experiments and Prototypes**

-☑️ HTML & CSS Problem Solving

-☑️ E-Commerce Website Design

-☑️ Online Shopping Website Design

-☑️ Portfolio Website Design

-☑️ Blog Website Design

-☑️ Video Game Design
+This GitHub contains learning projects and early-stage prototypes that demonstrate how I think about products rather than production-level engineering systems.

+Examples include:

+☑️ User interface experiments and front-end interactions

+☑️ Small JavaScript applications focused on user behavior

+☑️ Product concept prototypes and MVP-style explorations

+☑️ Early experiments with tooling and workflows

+☑️ AI Chatbot for Product FAQs

+☑️ Interactive Data Dashboard

 **HOW TO REACH ME:**